Dan Straily: Chicago Cubs

 On July 4, 2014, Straily was traded to the Chicago Cubs, with top shortstop prospect Addison Russell and outfielder Billy McKinney, for pitchers Jeff Samardzija and Jason Hammel.
-Straily had been pitching for the A's Class AAA minor league affiliate.
+Straily had been pitching for the A's Triple–A affiliate.
 Straily reported to the Iowa Cubs of the PCL, but was called up to Chicago on August 16.
 Straily started for the Cubs that night against the New York Mets, giving up seven runs in five and a third innings and picking up the loss.
-The next day, he was optioned back to Iowa.
+The next day, Straily was optioned back to Iowa.
 In 2014 with the Cubs, he was 0–1 with a 11.85 ERA in 13.2 innings.